SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/redis-opentelemetry.md

 * **`db.cluster.name`**.
 User configured.
 Enter a name to identify this Redis cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * **`db.system`**.
 Has fixed value of redis.
 * **`deployment.environment`**.
 User configured.
 This is the deployment environment where the Redis cluster resides.
 For example: dev, prod or qa.
 * **`db.node.name`**.
-Has the value of host name of the machine which is being monitored
+Has the value of host name of the machine which is being monitored.
 * **`sumo.datasource`**.
 Has fixed value of redis.

 ## Prerequisites

 ### For metrics collection

 The Redis INFO command returns information and statistics about a Redis server (see Redis [INFO](https://redis.io/commands/info) for details).
-The Redis receiver extracts values from the result and converts them to open telemetry metrics.
+The Redis receiver extracts values from the result and converts them to OpenTelemetry metrics.

 ### For logs collection